 e.
 Rakesh Jhunjhunwala

-6. For specialisation
+6. For specialization

 You can opt for CFA course, to gain specialization and detailed knowledge on fundamental analysis.

-How to generate stock investment ideas?
+How to generate Stock Investment ideas?

-Once you start making investments in stock market, the question arises as to how to maintain the flow of investing ideas.
+Once you start making investments in the stock market, the question arises as to how to maintain the flow of investing ideas.

 This is one of the important discussions in the investment world.
 Out of so many companies listed on the exchange, it becomes really difficult to conduct research and decide in which companies to invest.